 New Zealand Landscape & Nature Photography

-Landscape and nature photos of New Zealand.
 In the enchanted valleys of Fiordland, I experience unfiltered freedom.
-When I’m hiking around moss-covered trees or wading through ice-blue rivers, time stands still.
+When I’m hiking around moss-covered beech trees or wading through the ice-blue waters of the Hollyford River, time stands still.
+It’s a landscape that fills me with wonder and draws me back to explore time and again.

 A canyon carpeted in moss?
 Check.
 A roaring ice-cold river?
 Check.
 Two frozen feet after poor planning?
 Priceless.
 A truly stunning scene in Aotearoa’s scenic Mount Aspiring National Park.